-Corporate Debt Instruments Issued After May 27, 1969, and Before July 2, 1982 have an instrument with a \$500 principal amount, use one-half the amount listed to figure your OID.
+Corporate Debt Instruments Issued After May 27, 1969, and Before July 2, 1982 amount, use one-half of the listed amount to figure your OID.

 If you hold these debt instruments as capital assets, you must include part of the discount in income each year you own the instruments.
 For information about showing the correct OID on your tax return, see the discussion under How To Report OID, earlier.
 Your basis in the instrument is increased by the OID you include in income.